João Carvalho

-João António Antunes Carvalho (born 9 March 1997) is a Portuguese professional footballer who plays as an attacking midfielder for Estoril on loan from Super League Greece club Olympiacos.
+João António Antunes Carvalho (born 9 March 1997) is a Portuguese professional footballer who plays as an attacking midfielder for Primeira Liga club Estoril.

 Club career

 Benfica

 Born in Castanheira de Pera, Leiria District, Carvalho joined S.L.
 Benfica's youth system as an 8-year-old.
 On 11 January 2015, still a junior, he made his professional debut with their B team, coming on as a late substitute in a 3–2 home win against FC Porto B in the Segunda Liga.

 On 8 January 2017, Carvalho scored twice in a 3–2 home victory over Vitória S.C.
 B. Late in that month, he signed with Vitória F.C. on a half-year loan deal.
 He made his Primeira Liga debut with the latter on 5 February, replacing João Amaral late into the second half of an eventual 2–1 away loss to F.C.
 Arouca.
 He scored his first goal in the competition on 19 March, helping to a 1–1 draw against FC Porto at the Estádio do Dragão.

 Carvalho made his competitive debut for Benfica's first team on 14 October 2017, featuring ten minutes in a 1–0 away defeat of S.C.
 Olhanense in the Taça de Portugal.
 His UEFA Champions League bow took place on 5 December, when he started the 0–2 group-stage home defeat against FC Basel.